How to Generate Contracts from Airtable Data (Step-by-Step)

 Creating contracts for every new client or collaborator can eat up hours you could spend growing your business.

 This guide walks you through setting up automated contract generation from your Airtable base using Google Docs templates.
-You'll learn how to structure your data, create templates with dynamic fields, connect the tools, and trigger contract creation with a single click or form submission.
+You'll learn how to structure your data, create templates with dynamic fields, connect the tools, and trigger contract creation with a single click, automation, or built-in e-signatures.

 Who is this for?